-The Nova Scotia Assessment is one type of assessment, and its purpose is to provide information about a student's independent performance on selected curriculum outcomes during specific assessment dates.
+The Nova Scotia Assessment is one type of assessment and its purpose is to give information to help instruction.
 A student's report card summarizes student learning over several months and is based on many types of assessment.
-When used in combination with classroom assessment information, assessment results may help to inform next steps for instruction.

 Why does the Student Assessment Report show a different level of performance than expected?